Oaktree Medical donates $25,000 in support of the BAAA 2022 National Championship

-NASSAU, BAHAMAS – The Thomas A. Robinson National Stadium was abuzz with the country’s top youth, junior and senior athletes on the track held Friday, June 24 to Sunday, June 26 for The Bahamas Association of Athletic Associations (BAAA) 2022 National Championship.
+NASSAU, BAHAMAS — The Thomas A Robinson National Stadium was abuzz with the country’s top youth, junior and senior athletes on the track held Friday, June 24th to Sunday, June 26th for The Bahamas Association of Athletic Associations (BAAA) 2022 National Championship.

-Drumeco Archer, President of the BAAA’s and the team are excited to see track competitions boom again in the country.
+Drumeco Archer, President of the BAAA’s said the teams are excited to see track competitions boom again in the country.

 “We are looking forward to welcoming everyone to the greatest show on earth, it will be a family reunion amongst friends and family and fans throughout the country,” Archer said.

-“At Oaktree Medical Center we are about building the community, not just from a medical standpoint but in other key areas including sports,” said Deveaux.
+“At Oaktree Medical Center we are about building the community, not just from a medical standpoint, but in other key areas including sports,” Deveaux said.

 For the first time in BAAA history, there was a youth component in the national programme giving recognition to those poised to become the face of a new sporting generation.

-“After three years of not having a primary school national championship, we recognize that it is imperative that the Federation provide a replacement that ensures that succession of our progammes are planned and ensured,” said Archer.
+“After three years of not having a primary school national championship, we recognize that it is imperative that the Federation provide a replacement that ensures that succession of our progammes is planned and ensured,” Archer said.

 Bronze sponsors for the event include Lowe’s Wholesale and Grace-Kennedy Western Union.